Loading environmental conditions…

 > list_orgs() > list_atlases({ org_slug: "MyOrg" }) > get_atlas({ atlas_id: "<uuid>" }) > view_atlas({ atlas_id: "<uuid>" })

-pantryatlas.platatlas.comQuickstart, connecting Claude Desktop, the atlas schema, plugin commands, and concepts — token economy and blast radius.
+surveyed · unbuiltQuickstart, connecting Claude Desktop, the atlas schema, plugin commands, and concepts.
 Coming soon.

 Loading environmental conditions…